ABOUT OUR POLICY

 - WEBSITE: You can browse our website without revealing any personal information.
 If you register for our newsletter, make a donation or register for an event, you will need to provide personal information which will only be collected with your consent and is kept within the WeSeeHope.

 WHAT INFORMATION DO WE COLLECT?

 When you interact with us either online, in person or at an event, we will collect your name, email address, postal address, phone number and contact preferences.
-Dependent on the reason for your contact we may also request your bank or credit card details, taxpayer status (to understand if we can claim Gift Aid), the date or year of birth (to check you are over 18) and gender (where appropriate for entering an event for example).
+Depending on the reason for your contact, we may also request your bank or credit card details, taxpayer status (to understand if we can claim Gift Aid), the date or year of birth (to check you are over 18) and gender (where appropriate for entering an event for example).

 We may also collect information on the donations you make, specific details on the interaction you have with us or fundraising events you partake in.